BMC E-series engine: Prototype and experimental model designed for the E series

 In late 1969 BLMC's design team created the MG'E' mock up with the intention of creating a 2-seater mid-engined sports car with a 1.5 E series transversely mounted mid way with hydrolastic suspension to replace the MGB.
 However cost constraints and the recent merger with Leyland/Triumph meant that all development was shelved on the project, as it would already be in a crowded sector within the company.
 A fibreglass full size mock-up is on display at the BMIHTGaydon, Warwickshire.

 Alec Issigonis utilised the 1.5 E Series in the gearless Mini which he privately worked on during his time as a consultant in his later years after his official retirement from BLMC.
 This car can also be seen at Gaydon.

-Gilbern sportscar manufacturer from Glamorgan, South Wales produced a prototype T11 in 1970 with the intention to use the E Series 1.5 with Maxi 5 speed cable change gearbox, Designed by Trevor Fliore, it was exhibited at the 1971 Geneva Motor Show, The design never saw production and only this example remains.
+Gilbern sportscar manufacturer from Glamorgan, South Wales produced a prototype T11 in 1970 with the intention to use the E Series 1.5 with Maxi 5 speed cable change gearbox, Designed by Trevor Fiore, it was exhibited at the 1971 Geneva Motor Show, The design never saw production and only this example remains.